alexa/ask-sdk-controls/doc/userGuide.md

 29.     .lambda();
 ```

--   **Line 4**: `FruitShopControlManager.createControlTree()` instantiates a `FruitShopControl` which
+-   **Line 4**: `FruitShopControlManager.createControlTree()` instantiates a
-    internally instantiates child controls and thus creates an entire tree.
-We could define
+    `FruitShopControl` which internally instantiates child controls and thus creates an
-    the entire tree right here in `createControlTree()` but that would break encapsulation;
+    entire tree.
+We could define the entire tree right here in `createControlTree()` but
-    better is to instantiate only the root control and have it keep the details of
+    that would break encapsulation; better is to instantiate only the root control and
-    any child controls private.
+    have it keep the details of any child controls private.
--   **Line 8**: `render()` uses the default logic by calling `renderActsInSequence()` and it
+-   **Line 8**: `render()` uses the default logic by calling `renderActsInSequence()` and
-    adds some additional code to ensure that there is always some APL produced for
+    it adds some additional code to ensure that there is always some APL produced for
     screen-enabled devices.
 This avoids leaving stale APL on the screen if a response
     doesn't not include any new content.
--   **Line 18-23, 28**: A `RequestInterceptor` is used to initialize an internationalization
+-   **Line 18-23, 28**: A `RequestInterceptor` is used to initialize an
-    module with the user's locale.
-The `i18n` module is used throughout the code to
+    internationalization module with the user's locale.
+The `i18n` module is used
-    translate strings.
+    throughout the code to translate strings.

 In total, `FruitShopManager.createControlTree()` builds up the following tree:

 ![Fruit Shop](img/fruitShopControlTree.png 'Fruit Shop Control tree')

 The four leaf controls are all instances of built-in library controls that are customized
-for their usage in this skill while the containers are custom controls that are unique to
+what is the for their usage in this skill while the containers are custom controls that
-this skill.
-This is a common pattern as library controls are generic and encapsulate
+are unique to this skill.
+This is a common pattern as library controls are generic and
-domain-agnostic functionality such as "obtain a date from the user" while custom controls
+encapsulate domain-agnostic functionality such as "obtain a date from the user" while
-provide the higher-level and application-specific behaviors.
+custom controls provide the higher-level and application-specific behaviors.

 Before digging further into the details lets review the purpose of each control:

 -   **FruitShopControl**: The root control takes care of application-wide events, such as
     `LaunchRequest`.
 It delegates most inputs to its children.
 -   **ShoppingCartControl**: The workhorse of this skill.
-It manages a shopping cart of items
+It manages a shopping cart of
-  and orchestrates its child controls to produce a coherent experience.
-It delegates
+    items and orchestrates its child controls to produce a coherent experience.
+It
-  simple inputs to its children.
+    delegates simple inputs to its children.
 -   **CategoryControl**: An instance of the reusable `ListControl` which "obtains from the
-  user an item from a list of options" where the options are defined by a slot type in the
+    user an item from a list of options" where the options are defined by a slot type in
-  interaction model.
-The `ListControl` natively knows how to present the list to the user
+    the interaction model.
+The `ListControl` natively knows how to present the list to the
-  with voice and APL, it understands correction intents (e.g. "U: change the category")
+    user with voice and APL, it understands correction intents (e.g. "U: change the
-  and it deals with invalid inputs.
-This particular instance is customized to ask the
+    category") and it deals with invalid inputs.
+This particular instance is customized to
-  user to select one item from the `Category` SlotType.
+    ask the user to select one item from the `Category` SlotType.
-- **ProductControl**: Another `ListControl`, in this case customized to obtain a specific
+-   **ProductControl**: Another `ListControl`, in this case customized to obtain a
-  product from the user.
-The props of this Control include dynamic code to adjust the
+    specific product from the user.
+The props of this Control include dynamic code to
-  list that is presented depending on the category of products that the user selects.
+    adjust the list that is presented depending on the category of products that the user
+    selects.
-- **ItemCount**: An instance of the reusable `NumberControl` to obtain a number from
+-   **ItemCount**: An instance of the reusable `NumberControl` to obtain a number from the
-  the user while taking care of corrections, validations, and even resolving some common
+    user while taking care of corrections, validations, and even resolving some common
     misunderstandings such as Alexa hearing "50" when the user says "15".
 -   **CheckoutContainer**: A simple container that doesn't have any business logic of its
     own.
 This is included for demonstration purposes.
-- **DeliveryDateControl**: An instance of the reusable `DateControl` to obtain a specific
+-   **DeliveryDateControl**: An instance of the reusable `DateControl` to obtain a
-  date from the user.
+    specific date from the user.

 A good way to explore this skill further is to dive into the code and trace through the
 regression tests with the framework logging turned on.
 The code has many comments to help